Broadbandcheck.co.uk

 Will I get the speed that's advertised?

 Maybe; maybe not.
 The advertised speed is an average across a provider's entire user base.
-It means that roughly half those customers will get something faster, and the half will get something slower.
+It means that roughly half those customers will get something faster, and half will get something slower.

 While these numbers are only a guide, you will be given a personalised speed estimate when you sign up so you know exactly what you're paying for.